 Savings tactics that work most often

-If you mainly want exhibits, skip “premium” animal encounters and keep your budget focused on the core galleries.
+- Avoid paid upgrades that aren’t central to your goal.
+If you mainly want exhibits, skip “premium” animal encounters and keep your budget centered on the core galleries.

-Visiting on a weekday (or a discounted time slot) can lower both ticket costs.
+- Plan for off-peak crowds.
+Visiting on a weekday or during a discounted time slot can lower ticket costs.
 It can also reduce the temptation to spend on convenience items because you’re tired and hungry.

 Example: family plan that avoids the parking trap